JuliaGaussianProcesses/Stheno.jl/README.md

 ## A Couple of Examples

-We have a [model zoo](https://github.com/willtebbutt/stheno_models), but here are a couple of examples to get you started.
+The primary sources of information regarding this package are the [documentation](https://willtebbutt.github.io/Stheno.jl/stable) and the examples folder, but here are a couple of flashy examples to get started with.

+Please raise an issue immediately if either of these examples don't work -- they're not currently included in CI, so there's always a higher chance that they'll be outdated than the internals of the package.

 In this first example we define a simple Gaussian process, make observations of different bits of it, and visualise the posterior.
 We are trivially able to condition on both observations of both `f₁` _and_ `f₃`, which is a very non-standard capability.
 ```julia